 • Chronic sore throat or hoarseness

 • Difficulty chewing or swallowing

-Currently, just over half of all those diagnosed with oral cancer survive more than five years – a statistic driven by late diagnosis – so please visit your dentist and get an oral exam at least once a year.
+Currently, just over half of all those diagnosed with oral cancer survive more than five years – a statistic driven by late diagnosis – so please visit your dentist in Mankato, MN and get an oral exam at least once a year.
 If you are considered “high risk,” you should be receiving an oral exam at least every six months.